harish2006/cntxt_likelihood/README.md

 Preprint:https://arxiv.org/abs/1611.07218 This release has the visual features, images, behavioural data and analysis code to generate figures in the paper.

-Images, extracted visual features and behavioural data from human experiments will be made available soon.
+Images, extracted visual features and behavioural data from human experiments are availalbe in this single zip file https://drive.google.com/open?id=0Bxtn3jm1AI_dTElhVWxqS1RTV1U.
+Please extract this into the same directory as the rest of the MATLAB source files.

 Please email harish2006@gmail.com for more details or queries.